AIInfra-lvz/Cuda/cutlass/fmha_blackwell_sm120/fmha_introduction.md

 // Get the copy operation for the accumulator assigned to the current thread ThrCopy   thr_t2r_copy   = tiled_t2r_copy.get_slice(threadIdx.x);
 ```
 One important thing to know about `make_tmem_copy` function is that it is hardcoded to use 4 warps, or 1 warpgroup.
-As shown in PTX code snippet from the file cute/atom/copy_traits_sm100.hpp.
+As shown in PTX code snippet from the *file cute/atom/copy_traits_sm100.hpp*.
 ```
 template <class CopyOp, class CopyT,
           class TEngine, class TLayout>